Creator Deal HQ

 45 minutes

 Live conversation, not a pitch.
-We're checking founder fit, content commitment, product instinct.
-You're checking us right back — bring questions.
+We check founder fit, content commitment, product instinct.
+You check us back.
+Bring questions.

 4. 04